 Improving education outcomes is the key to achieving sustainable development across all sectors, including health, technology, environment, and justice.
-The results for the Goal 8 indicators show that it is on track with its positive progress towards literacy and numeracy rates for year 11 students (which exceeded MOE targets of 83 per cent); the NCEA level 1 pass rates (also exceeded MOE targets of 72.5 per cent), with high enrolment rates in early childhood education at 92.5 per cent.
-However, the resident population who had vocational or tertiary qualifications is 'off track' at 27 per cent (Census 2011) although this is subject to change once the Census 2016 is available.
-Further, the education spending is below the levels sought in the NSDP relative to overall government expenditure despite MOE receiving the highest appropriation followed by MOH in comparison to other government agencies.
+The results for the Goal 8 indicators show that it is on track with its positive progress towards literacy and numeracy rates for year 11 students, the NCEA Level 1 pass rates with high ECE enrolment rates.
+However, the resident population who had vocational or tertiary qualifications is 'off track; Nearly 50 per cent of females and 43.8 per cent of males had secondary qualifications, and 11.2 per cent of females and 9.7 per cent of males had tertiary qualifications.
+The proportion of people with no qualifications was much higher in the Outer Islands than in Rarotonga.